getodk/collect/README.md

 # Field Task

 Field Task is an Android app that can be used for collecting data for Monitoring and Evaluation from outside the office including locations without data connectivity.
 It also has task management functionality which enables it to be used for work force management applications.
+Further details on installing and testing Field Task can be found [here](https://www.smap.com.au/docs/fieldTask.html).
+[Set up an account] (https://www.smap.com.au/docs/getting-started.html#create-an-account-on-the-hosted-server) on the free hosted server to test the app.

 ## Table of Contents